Looking for the best hotels in Tulum?

 Take an off-road romp in the jungle beyond Playa del Carmen on this half-day excursion.
 Drive or ride in a 2-person buggy and follow a guide first into scenic parts of the Playa del Carmen not frequented by tourists, before bouncing and bumping your way into the jungle.
 Wash off the grime during a swim at a gorgeous underground cenote and journey to an authentic Maya village.

-Is it better to stay on the beach or in downtown Tulum?
+Is it better to stay by beach or city in Tulum?

-What is the best area to stay in for luxury accommodations?
+What area do you want to stay in Tulum?